dartsim/dart/.github/ISSUE_TEMPLATE.md

 #### Code to Reproduce
 > Please remember that with a working code it's easier to reproduce the bug and it's much faster to fix it.
-> It would be great to fork this repo and create a test using [this template](https://github.com/dartsim/dart/blob/master/unittests/regression/test_Issue000Template.cpp).
+> It would be great to fork this repo and create a regression test using [this template](https://github.com/dartsim/dart/blob/master/unittests/regression/test_Issue000Template.cpp).